dj0nny/throwback-web-developing/README.md

 ## Running

-You can open the `.html` using your browser.
+You can open the `.html` files using your browser.
 If you use VS Code you can install the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.

 ## Contributing